IPGP/deformation-lib/nikkhoo/README.md

 ### cdmv.m

 Pure Matlab/GNU Octave code fully vectorized (no loop, no if condition).
 Type "doc cdmv" for help, syntax and example, and see script comments for details.

+### cdmv.c
+This is a transcription of `cdmv.m` in C language that includes complementary subfunction `mexFunction()` to be compiled as a MEX file (Matlab/Octave executable `.mex`).
+To make the binary for your computer architecture, you must install a compiler first then type at the command line:

+	>> mex cdmv.c

+Then the function is used normally as a `.m` function (`.mex` have the priority on `.m` functions if they have the same name).

 ## pCDM codes